-The Regional Energy Efficiency Network
+The National Energy Efficiency Network

 SEEA is one of six regional energy efficiency organizations (REEOs) in the U.S., and counts each of the REEOs among its strategic partners.

 Each REEO is an independent non-profit organization, and together, they serve almost every state in the nation with a mix of policy and program tools to help advance energy efficiency as a first order resource.
 In addition to working within their specific regions, the REEOs also collaborate together on areas of common interest, including policy, programs and communications.
 Their shared goal is to connect key market actors and best practices to leverage the power of energy efficiency for all Americans.
 The REEOs actively contribute to and reference materials and initiatives of DOE and EPA’s SEE Action Network to help states and local governments take energy efficiency to scale and achieve all cost-effective energy efficiency by 2020.

 The Midwest Energy Efficiency Alliance (MEEA) serves as a central source for information and action, raises awareness, facilitates energy efficiency programs and strengthens policy across the Midwest region.
 MEEA brings together a respected network of members, partners, board and staff, and inspires others to create new technologies, new products and new ways of thinking when it comes to energy efficiency.